 Business Bank Accounts

 Now that we have a better understanding of a merchant account, let us dive a little deeper into the world of business bank accounts.
 Now in an ideal world if you want to accept credit cards, debit cards, and gift card payments then having both a merchant account and a business bank account is going to be key.

 Business bank accounts are used to house your ongoing and outgoing cash flow.
 This can be the revenue that is generated from your sales, payroll, and expenses.

 You can open a business bank account at a local credit union, bank, or even online.
 It is important to note that finding a bank account with great fees will be something to consider as you begin shopping for your bank account.
 Also, most banks offer various products so finding one that can offer you additional services like funding, credit cards, and more will also be good.

 Why Having Both Accounts Are Beneficial

 At the end of the day having both a merchant account and business bank account together will make your business run smoothly.
-There are other types of accounts such as Stripe, PayPal, or others, however typically with those types of accounts, you will run into tighter restrictions, delay of funding, and higher fees.
+There are other types of accounts such as Stripe, PayPal, or others, however typically with those types of accounts, you will run into tighter restrictions, delays in funding, and higher fees.